DreamLineLove/regex-cli/README.md

 ```
 $ cd java/
 ```
-##### Inside the directory, you will find a README file with further instructions on how to run the program in that language.
+#### Inside the directory, you will find a README file with further instructions on how to run the program in that language.
-Finally, if you are interested in the various considerations made during development, please look into *SPECIFICATION.md*.
+Finally, if you are interested in the various considerations made during development, please look into <a href="https://github.com/DreamLineLove/regex-cli/blob/main/SPECIFICATION.md">SPECIFICATION.md</a>.

-##### Thanks for visiting this little code repo, cheers!
+**Thanks for visiting this little code repo, cheers!**